HISTORY OF A CHARLIE BROWN CHRISTMAS

 Note: If you watch very carefully during that scene, the only time you see Linus without his blanket is when he recites the line “Fear not!”

 Viewers loved it.
 It got a 45 Nielson rating, meaning that nearly half of Americans watching TV that night saw this show.
 Young children supplied the kid voices in the show most of whom weren’t actors, something unheard of at the time.
 There were no adults.
 There was no laugh track, the animation was simple and flat, even by 1965 standards.
 Nevertheless, it won both a Peabody Award as well as an Emmy for Outstanding Children’s Program.
 It was voted into the Grammy Hall of Fame and the Library of Congress added it to the National Recording Registry.
 The soundtrack went triple platinum.
 Live stage productions were made of it, there’s even an app for it.

 Charles Schultz lived in Sebastopol, California not far from where I grew up.
 In 1969 he opened an ice skating rink in nearby Santa Rosa.
 When I was young we’d go there to skate and marveled that there were stained glass renditions of all the Peanuts characters in an Alpine setting.
 I’ve never seen anything like it.
-It’s still there and now though known as the Redwood Empire Ice Arena, or more commonly as Snoopy’s Home Ice.
+It’s still there and is now known as the Redwood Empire Ice Arena, or more commonly as Snoopy’s Home Ice.

 I have watched A Charlie Brown Christmas every year now for over half a century.
 It never fails to move me when I hear Linus say with simplicity and innocent profundity:

 “And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.